This post contains Amazon affiliate links. Should you make a purchase, I will receive a small commission at no additional cost to you.

 - On weeknights, try to create meals that can be prepared in no more than 30 minutes.

 - Consider making meals ahead of time so you can take them out of the fridge or freezer and just reheat them.
+Make sure you have plenty of storage containers of various sizes for easy storage and reheating.

 - When cooking for the family, make extra for lunches or for leftovers for the next day.
 If having leftovers, considering serving different sides with your main dish to change things up a bit.